randyhyde@earthlink.net

 and that counts for something.

 I can't blame 'em, really, it's complicated.
-But, it is a bit silly
+But, it is a bit sillyusers would like.
+The macros could use a bit of improvement and there

 that the website is broken. :-/